Just how granular can you get in your pursuit of greatness?

 In a sport where every striation matters, bodybuilders must deal with the harsh reality that what they put on their plate or in their shaker cup can make all the difference between winning a gold medal and settling for second (or worse).
 While Wilkin hasn’t achieved Olympia glory like Chris Bumstead, it’s not due to a lack of attention to detail with his nutrition.

 In a YouTube video published on Nov.
-4, 2024, “The Butcher” and fourth-place Olympia finisher Martin Fitzwater joined forces with Bumstead for a grueling back workout and a transparent conversation about dieting that should cast a larger spotlight on a potentially aspect of bodybuilding.
+4, 2024, “The Butcher” and fourth-place Olympia finisher Martin Fitzwater joined forces with Bumstead for a grueling back workout and a transparent conversation about dieting that should cast a larger spotlight on a potentially dangerous aspect of bodybuilding.

 [Related: Best Supplements for Weight Loss]